SilkRose/Pony/archive/blogs/census-consensus.md

 I guess I should explain how the event worked before going into more detail.

-Once the story was live, a custom survey site allowed users to vote on a survey that would affect the outcome of a in-universe census that the mane 6 were holding.
+Once the story was live, a custom survey site allowed users to vote on a survey that would affect the outcome of a in-universe census that the Mane 6 were holding.
 Everything from the questions, options, and results were all written before the event went live, so the code could publish the results for whatever options won.

 If that didn't explain it well enough, you can read [Math Spook's](https://www.fimfiction.net/user/612387/Math+Spook) blog post: [Behind the scenes of “Census Consensus”](https://www.fimfiction.net/blog/1138770/behind-the-scenes-of-census-consensus), it does a great job of explaining the event.
 You should read it even if you understood my explanation, it's a good read and he's a great writer.

-Let's start at the beginning, late last year [PseudoBob Delightus](https://www.fimfiction.net/user/12771/PseudoBob+Delightus) told me he wasn't planning to do an April Fools event this year.
+Let's start at the beginning.
+Late last year [PseudoBob Delightus](https://www.fimfiction.net/user/12771/PseudoBob+Delightus) told me he wasn't planning to do an April Fools event this year.
 I'd helped him do two of these in the past, so I felt like I could step up and do something instead.
 I mean how hard could it be?
 The last two years, while hectic, weren't *that* bad…

 ## Previous Events

 ### The Exploding Story

 Now, while in the middle of explaining this story, let's go back even farther to the first April Fools event I helped with: [This Story Did Not Explode](https://www.fimfiction.net/story/553695/this-story-did-not-explode), or as we called it internally: The Exploding Story.
 I was the one who came up with the idea.
 We both immediately liked the idea and went forward with it.
 [PseudoBob Delightus](https://www.fimfiction.net/user/12771/PseudoBob+Delightus) wrote it while I coded it with help from [meadowsys](https://www.fimfiction.net/user/487213/meadowsys) for the timing code.
 I also wrote two chapters.
-Had to insert romance into it some how, right?
+Had to insert romance into it somehow, right?

 This story exploded onto the scene, immediately getting attention.
-The event was awesome, and ran without a hitch.
+The event was awesome and ran without a hitch.
 Well, at least my code went off without a hitch, you can read more about this event in Bob's blog on it: [The Real Explosion Was The Friends We Made Along The Way](https://www.fimfiction.net/blog/1036675/the-real-explosion-was-the-friends-we-made-along-the-way).
-I also wrote a blog post about the code, you can read it here: [The Exploding Story Code Overview](https://www.fimfiction.net/blog/1036674/the-exploding-story-code-overview).
+I also wrote a blog post about the code.
+You can read it here: [The Exploding Story Code Overview](https://www.fimfiction.net/blog/1036674/the-exploding-story-code-overview).

 A fun fact about this story: while it was live, an archival friend of mine messaged me to ask if was really going to explode, because he wanted to know if he had to stay up all night to archive the story so it wouldn't be lost.